rksouthee/red/README.md

 | Esc | leave insert | Exits insert mode and returns to normal mode |
 | Enter | newline | Inserts a newline character into the buffer |
 | Backspace | backspace | Erases the previous character |

+## Todo

+### Prompt

+It will be useful to prompt the user for input for commands like `quit` and for future features like `search` and `open`.

+### Search

+Prompt the user for a search query, once entered, have the editor jump to the correct location.
+We'll want to support forward and backward search.
+For implementing look into using `std::search`.

+### Open

+Once the editor has been opened, allow for another file to be read.

+### Undo/Redo

+Support undo/redo operations.
+Keep a record of the modifications, including cursor positioning.

+### Cut/Copy/Paste

+Interact with Windows clipboard so support cut, copy and paste.
+Be aware of encoding issues.